Capital

 What should I pack for Seychelles?

-What are the best shopping options in Seychelles?
+Where are the best places to shop in Seychelles?

-What electrical plug do I need for Seychelles?
+What travel adapter do I need for Seychelles?

 Take a look at our best deals, add handy holiday extras, or keep looking for travel inspiration.